Thursday Postscripts

 West Baden Springs Hotel stained glass

 We rode a trolley over to French Lick Springs for a look.
-Posh, certainly, and also a historic hotel — that’s where Pluto Water used to come from, and walls are covered with glossy pics of famous guests — but it’s only worth seeing, not worth going to see, like West Baden Springs.
+Posh, certainly, and also a historic hotel — that’s where Pluto Water used to come from, and walls are covered with glossy pics of famous guests — but it’s only worth seeing, not worth going to see, like West Baden Springs is.

 T.C.
 Steele State Historic Site